cabforum/servercert/docs/SMCWG-charter.md

   be present)
 - CA operational practices, physical/logical security, etc.

-The SMCWG SHALL exercise caution to ensure that its work product does not impede the issuance of certificates with other EKU types.
+In addition to the primary deliverable, the SMCWG MAY also address:
+- Identity validation for natural persons and legal entities, in the context of S/MIME certificates

+Deliverables of the SMCWG SHALL be constrained to those certificates that contain the emailProtection (OID: 1.3.6.1.5.5.7.3.4) or that are technically capable of such issuance.

 ### 2. Out of Scope